 4. It makes the business feel reachable, not evasive.

 That is what makes the difference between automation that feels helpful and automation that feels like a wall.
+For a full breakdown of how this works in practice by salon type, see Why Fast Human Handoff Matters More Than Perfect AI Voice.

 The real comparison is not AI vs human